Graph-COM/SPE/README.md

 ## About

-This is the official code for the paper "On the Expressivity of Stable Positional Encodings for Graph Neural Networks".
+This is the official code for the paper: [On the Expressivity of Stable Positional Encodings for Graph Neural Networks](https://arxiv.org/abs/2310.02579).

 Feel free to contact yinan8114@gmail.com if there is any question.